amberitas17/ai-sees/README.md

 How to get the TFJS Model via Azure Custom Vision:
 1. We get the datasets in the Azure Custom Vision image.png

+2. We label the datasets from having dent and scratches image.png

+3. Quick Train
+image.png